- Books, Literature, and Writing»

-Even his scheming momma couldn't have known for sure how his feelings for Bernadette would change after he saw her this time.
-Bernie was once their little brown-eyed girl, when she was little.
-And now, all grown up—and based on what had happened here today, he was sure.
+Even his scheming mama couldn't have known his feelings for Bernadette would change after he'd seen her this time.
+It had been a long time since Bernie was their little brown-eyed girl.
+When she was little.
+But she wasn't little anymore.
+She was all grown up—and based on what had happened here today, Ford was sure of one thing and one thing only.
 Bernadette was, most definitely, "The One" that Lula Jean Bevins wanted for him.

 This story is a work of fiction.
 All of the characters, names, incidents, organizations, dialogue and narrative in this story are either the products of the author’s imagination or are used fictitiously.
 Copyright 2012, by Dr. S. B. Middlebrook (pen name, Beax Rivers).
 All rights reserved.To contact the author, visit patreon.com/beaxrivers.

 If you enjoyed "Green at Uncle Bo Bo's Fish & Grits," you should read Beax Rivers’ first novel, Silver: Currents of Change.
 Available at Amazon.com, in hard cover, paper back, and e-book.